nodejs/node/doc/api/deprecations.md

 [`WriteStream.open()`][] and [`ReadStream.open()`][] are undocumented internal
 APIs that do not make sense to use in userland.
-File streams should always be opened through the constructor or by passing a file descriptor in options.
+File streams should always be opened through their corresponding factory methods or by passing a file descriptor in options.

 [`--http-parser=legacy`]: cli.html#cli_http_parser_library
 [`--pending-deprecation`]: cli.html#cli_pending_deprecation